-This leads us nicely into temperature.
+This leads us nicely to temperature.
 Growing cannabis plants will need different temperatures in their different stages of growth.
-The phases of germination, seedling, vegetative, and the flowering stage all require a slightly different temperature.
+The phases of germination, seedling, vegetative, and flowering stages all require a slightly different temperatures.
 However, if you can’t keep at your plants 24/7, a generic temperature that is close to 26 degrees Celsius should be fine.

 Having a thermometer that can measure and monitor your temperature is crucial when growing cannabis.

 Simply treat your cannabis plants like you would treat any other plant in your household.
 However, make sure that your pots have proper drainage systems as your rots can rot and your whole cannabis plant would go to waste, leaving you with no weed to smoke and enjoy.

 Growing cannabis plants will need a healthy mix of nutrients to be able to grow big and strong.
 You can either buy a pre-mixed soil that will contain all the right nutrients or else, you can make your own soil mix by mixing in different nutrients.